 Note: Cellular network signals and quality can fluctuate.
-A measurement taken now and a few moments later can differ substantially even if nothing apparent has changed - this can be due to many aspects, such as fading, reflections, interference, capacity due to high network traffic, etc.
+A measurement taken now and a few moments later can differ substantially even if nothing apparent has changed - this can be due to many aspects, such as fading, reflections, interference, capacity due to high network traffic, and so on.